This page sets out our approach to seeking the following from the Regulatory Policy Committee:

 - assurance on our summary of non-qualifying regulatory provisions.

-It also features the documents we submitted to the committee in relation to the 2016-2017 reporting year.
+It also features the documents we have submitted to the Committee.

 What Does This Mean?